e-Learning Blog

 hsweb_inquiry@science.co.jp

-No Failure!
+No Failures!
 How to Create e-Learning Video Materials

 ~Technical Training Video Edition~

-We will explain the features and creation methods of technical training videos in e-learning video materials.
-We also include common points in video production.
+This section explains the features and creation methods of technical training videos in e-learning video materials, as well as key points.
+It also includes common points related to video production.

 Technical Training Video Production Flow